Free Reading Assessments June 17 and August 12

 Krista Greenfield, Psy.D.

-Dr. Greenfield is a Postdoctoral Fellow and registered psychological assistant in the state of California (PSB-37636) under the supervision of Dr. Boxer.
-In addition to seeing clients in Dr. Boxer’s private practice, she also heads the Practicum Training Program, which exposes select graduate students to clinical pediatric neuropsychology through didactics, research, and assessment experience.
+Dr. Greenfield is a licensed clinical neuropsychologist who specializes in the assessment of children and young adults.
+She also heads Insight Collective's Training Program, which exposes select graduate students to clinical pediatric neuropsychology through didactics, research, and assessment experience.
 Dr. Greenfield's clinical work has focused on neuropsychological assessment throughout the lifespan.
 She completed year-long clinical placements at Kaiser Permanente's Pediatrics Department and University of California (Irvine) Medical School's Department of Psychiatry and Human Behavior.
 Other areas of specialty include behavioral management of children with developmental disorders and individual/group therapy.
 Dr. Greenfield has presented at local and international conferences on topics such as the lasting neurocognitive effects of oncology treatment and executive functioning differences in children with neurodevelopment disorders.
 She has also published work on the psychosocial impact of traumatic brain injury.
 Dr. Greenfield received her Bachelor's degree from the University of Pennsylvania before completing her Psy.D. at The Chicago School of Professional Psychology. <top>

 Ani Dillon, Psy.D.